HellfunDigital/One-Pace-Viewer/README.md

 <details>
 <summary>Click to expand</summary>

-Links are provided in the Zip file or on the One Pace Discord (https://discord.gg/onepace)
+Links are provided in the instructions file or on the One Pace Discord (https://discord.gg/onepace)

 </details>